-2. [New/Mod] Add role subtype: choose this action if the mediation-n is tional Create a "Role" (for "RoleMixin" RigidType-n. sortals) or a (for non-sortals) that specializes RigidType-n and move mediation-n
+2. [New/Mod] subtype: Add role choose this action if the mediation-n is tional for RigidType-n.
+Create a "Role" (for sortals) a "RoleMixin" (for non-sortals) specializes RigidType-n and move mediation-n that to it.

 - 3. [Mod] Set as mode: choose this plan when RigidType-n is in fact an unstructured property of Relator-n.
 This is only true if the existential dependency specified in the mediation is reversed (RigidType-n should depend on "Relator" and not the other way around) - 4.
 [Mod] Set bidirectional existential dependency: choose this action if the event that creates the Relator is the same one that creates RigidType-n and also this relation established in the individuals creation may never change.